Supplemental Nutrition Assistance Program

 The New York City SNAP Task Force received the 2015 Food Research and Action Center Award for Innovative Anti-Hunger Work.

-For more information or to request meeting materials, contact Nancy Miranda at Food Bank For New York City.
+For more information or to request meeting materials, contact us at firstname.lastname@example.org.

 The Task Force meets monthly to discuss how changes in SNAP administrative policy impact outreach, application assistance, and mediation.
 The work of the Task Force centers on: